cjhillbrand/websocket-sandbox/README.md

     2. You can leave the descriptions blank, or enter what you like.
     3. Press **Deploy**
 3. Keep track of the **WebSocket URL** this is used in our local code.

-*Note: When adjusting permissions for the lambda functions we couldn't start adjusting for one of them until this step has been completed.
-Please go back to **Adjusting Permissions** for **TASK 2**.*

 ## TASK 4: Adjusting Permissions for [Prefix]SendMessage
 1. Navigate to the IAM dashboard <a href="https://console.aws.amazon.com/iam/home" target="_blank">here</a>.